awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 When you launch an instance, you are [prompted for a key pair](launching-instance.md#step-7-review-instance-launch)\.
 If you plan to connect to the instance using RDP, you must specify a key pair\.
 You can choose an existing key pair or create a new one\.
 With Windows instances, you use the private key to obtain the administrator password and then log in using RDP\.
 For more information about connecting to your instance, see [Connect to your Windows instance](connecting_to_windows_instance.md)\.
 For more information about key pairs and Linux instances, see [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 Because Amazon EC2 doesn't keep a copy of your private key, there is no way to recover a private key if you lose it\.
 However, there can still be a way to connect to instances for which you've lost the private key\.
 For more information, see [I've lost my private key\.
-How can I connect to my Windows instance?](troubleshoot-connect-windows-instance.md#replacing-lost-key-pair-windows)\.
+How can I connect to my Windows instance?](troubleshoot-connect-windows-instance.md#replacing-lost-key-pair-windows)

 You can use Amazon EC2 to create your key pairs\.
 You can also use a third\-party tool to create your key pairs, and then import the public keys to Amazon EC2\.

 Amazon EC2 supports 2048\-bit SSH\-2 RSA keys for Windows instances\.
+ED25519 keys are not supported for Windows instances\.

 You can have up to 5,000 key pairs per Region\.